-Christmas season is just around the corner!
-Here are a few tips to enjoy your Christmas, avoid debt, stay on budget, save money and not look like a Scrooge.
+The Christmas season is just around the corner!
+Here are a few tips for enjoying Christmas, avoiding debt, staying on budget, saving money and not looking like a Scrooge.

 1. Set a Budget and Make a List

-You should have a budget for all your expenditures, and that that includes your Christmas purchases.
+You should have a budget for all your expenditures, including your Christmas purchases.
 Budgets put a limit on expenses, and that is always a good thing.
 Stick to your budget.

 Note that I have my budget before my list because my budget determines what shows up on my list!